Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

     -   Extreme close ups
     -   When Othello was about to kill Iago, lots of light on hisface

--   Death scene, repeat from the beginning, replaying the intro
+-   Death scene, repeat from the beginning, replaying the intro, but with DIFFERENT MUSIC
 -   So desdemona looks the same as in life or death

 -   Also Emilia didn't die??